A.B., Vassar College

 ▫Winner: Richard Harrison Shryock Medal, American Association for the History of Medicine.

-Articles About Graduate Education in History
+Articles on Graduate Education Reform

 ▪“Our Secret Nonacademic Histories,” The Chronicle of Higher Education, March 26, 2012.